MATH 041 - Fundamentals in Mathematics and Pre-Algebra

 Lectures, collaborative activities, discussion, tutorial software (such as ALEKS), supplemental handouts or videos.
 Students are expected to work inside and/or outside of class on assigned projects, supplementary reading and/or videos, tutorial software (such as ALEKS) and/or specified textbook and corresponding exercises.

-List all the of the factors of 12.
 1) [For courses utilizing ALEKS] Complete Intermediate Objective number 1, from ALEKS, focusing on whole numbers and place value.
-2) [For courses utilizing the traditional textbook] Do all the odds at the end of a particular section.

 Complete all intermediate objectives assigned through ALEKS OR complete all daily homework assignments.